64th Venice International Film Festival: New Versions Restored

 As a pre-opening event of this future section, the restored Digital Cinema version of David Wark Griffith’s Intolerance (1916) was screened as a world premiere, in collaboration with the Le Giornate del Cinema Muto di Pordenone.
 "Venice Classics" which features restored classic films and documentaries on cinema, started as a new section in 2012, at the 69th Venice International Film Festival.

-Autonomous sections
+Independents Sections

 Venice International Film Critics' Week

 The following feature films were selected to be screened as In Competition for the 22nd Venice International Film Critics’ Week:

 Venice Days

 The following films were selected for the 4th edition of Venice Days (Giornate Degli Autori) autonomous section:

-Highlighted title indicates the Lion Of The Future winner.